 “Most colleges of engineering, including all public Big Ten engineering colleges have a differential tuition,” says UW-Madison College of Engineering Dean Paul Peercy.
 “Resident engineering tuition at Penn State, the University of Illinois at Urbana-Champaign and the University of Michigan is more than twice that of UW-Madison.
 Engineering programs at UW-Milwaukee and UW-Platteville have a differential tuition, and the Wisconsin resident tuition for UW-Stout is higher than the UW-Madison College of Engineering.
 The UW-Madison plan will help bridge the gap between the funding the state provides and the funds required to provide a premier engineering education.”

-Last year, the Polygon Engineering Student Council voted overwhelmingly in favor of instituting a differential tuition for engineering; Polygon revisited the issue this year and did not change its position of support.
+Last year, the Wisconsin Engineering Student Council voted overwhelmingly in favor of instituting a differential tuition for engineering; Polygon revisited the issue this year and did not change its position of support.
 The differential tuition would be phased in over three years at the following rate: $300/semester, $500/semester and $700/semester.
 It would only apply to students with a declared major in the College of Engineering, typically sophomores, juniors and seniors.
 Need-based financial aid will be provided from other funds to ensure that no student is disenfranchised by the differential tuition.

 Two major forces are driving the increasing costs of engineering education: Engineering faculty and staff salaries are increasing, driven by competition with other universities and the private sector.
 In addition, a technology revolution is expanding the scope of engineering to include biology and health care.